ryanxjacques/CS410-assignment-2/README.md

 - Created `walkLerpUpdate()`.
 - Modified `FixedUpdate` to detect presses to the shift button.
 - Modified `OnAnimatorMove` to increase speed of player when sprinting.

+### Jerin Spencer
+- added "Thud Machine"
+    - picture of obama
+    - trigger that makes obama visible and plays "vine boom" when something moves through it